Key Insights

 As a seller, you’ll want to optimize the initial buzz of your home listing.
 But if buyers are turned off by the price tag, you may find your home lagging on the market.
 Buyers may assume that something is wrong with the house or conclude that it’s overpriced.

 The result?
-Sellers may end up receiving even lower offers than if they would have if they’d priced their homes fairly to start with.
+Sellers may receive even lower offers than they would have if they’d priced their homes fairly from the start.

 Any other pricing tips or tricks?